-Not every motorcycle owner has the luxury of storing their bike in a dry, cozy garage.
+Not every motorcycle owner has the luxury of outdoor motorcycle storage to park their bikes safely in a cozy garage.
 Some riders have no choice but to park their motorcycles outside in the elements.
-If this is you, then you have more things to be concerned about, such as, security, hot summer sun, rain, snow or winter cold.
-In this article I’ll talk about how to store your motorcycle outside in winter, summer, short term and long term.
+If this is you, then you have more things to be concerned about, such as security, hot summer sun, rain, snow or winter cold.
+In this article, I’ll talk about how to store your motorcycle outside in winter, summer, short term and long term.

 Parking Outside During Summer

 Summertime is riding season and, for most motorcyclists, the bike doesn’t stay parked in one spot for too long.
 But, the summer heat and sun can take their toll.
 So, here are some steps to take if you have to park your motorcycle outside during summer.